ORNL/ReSolve/docs/sphinx/user_guide/index.rst

    $ ctest

-Below is an example of what a functional ReSolve build will ouput on Passing tests
+Below is an example of what a functional Re::Solve build will ouput on Passing tests

 .. code:: text